 Our team of experienced lawyers, paralegals and assistants are located in our various offices across the country which further enhances our ability to advise on and assist with province-specific immigration programs and specific policy requirements for different immigration offices and ports of entry.

 Our clients include:

-- Companies in all industry sectors including oil and gas, manufacturing, financial services, mining, transportation, entertainment, hospitality, tourism and trades
+- Companies in all industry sectors including oil and gas, technology, manufacturing, financial services, mining, transportation, entertainment, hospitality, tourism and trades

 - Post-secondary institutions

 - Professional leaders in business, the sciences and the arts

 Miller Thomson Provides Pro Bono Support to Typhoon Haiyan Victims

 VANCOUVER, November 18, 2013 — Miller Thomson LLP will offer pro bono immigration legal services to those who have been significantly affected by Typhoon Haiyan in the Philippines.
 Following the devastation caused by Typhoon Haiyan, the Minister of Citizenship and...